Flagsmith/flagsmith-docs/docs/advanced-use/edge-proxy.md

 ]
 ```

+## Monitoring

+When making a request to `/health` the proxy will respond with a HTTP `200` and `{"status": "ok"}`.
+You can point your
+orchestration health checks to this endpoint.

 ## Managing Traits

 There is one caveat with the Edge Proxy.
 Because it is entirely stateless, it is not able to persist Trait data into any